Truth-Matching

 time based on those flags, we truth-match each decay mode

-(i.e. the MC ID
+(i.e. the MC IDs listed here)

-separately and store the result as a coded integer truthmatch
+separately and store the result as a coded integer truthmatch in our

 postprocessed ntuples.

-Difference between Phoebe's and our truth-matching
+[!WARNING] Difference between Phoebe's and our truth-matching

-Phoebe's implementation: An event can be used to fill any, and even multiple, templates, not just templates corresponding to the decay mode (eg. an event for \(B^0 \rightarrow D^* \mu\nu\) MC could pass the truth- matching requirements and thus be filled in for the template corresponding to \(B^0 \rightarrow D^* X_c(\rightarrow \mu\nu X')X\)),
+- Phoebe's implementation: An event can be used to fill any, and even multiple, templates, not just templates corresponding to the decay mode (eg. an event for \(B^0 \rightarrow D^* \mu\nu\) MC could pass the truth- matching requirements and thus be filled in for the template corresponding to \(B^0 \rightarrow D^* X_c(\rightarrow \mu\nu X')X\)),

 And indeed I see this happening for a fraction of a percent of all events.

-Our truth-matching: Takes in the decay mode that the user wants to apply truth- matching to as an input and will only set
+- Our truth-matching: Takes in the decay mode that the user wants to apply truth-matching to as an input and will only set

-to a corresponding value for that decay mode.Additionally, our implementation will never fill in multiple templates with the same event.
+truthmatchto a corresponding value for that decay mode.Additionally, our implementation will never fill in multiple templates with the same event.

 To apply our truth-matching when postprocessing ntuples: